 Bachelor of Nursing

-Our program offers you an opportunity to prepare for a rewarding career in nursing.
+Our accredited program offers you an opportunity to prepare for a rewarding career in nursing.

 Be well prepared for a rewarding nursing career by taking Mount Royal University’s Bachelor of Nursing program.
 Promoting the health and wellness of people and communities is at the heart of this undergraduate degree.
 The four-year curriculum has been designed to meet the challenges facing today’s nurses.
 You will graduate with confidence in your knowledge and skills and ready to contribute in any number of settings within this growing health care field.

 See an immediate impact